 After hundreds of performance investigations, some patterns begin to emerge.
 You could save a lot of time here, or find the root cause more easily there.
-In this talk, you'll see what I learned from years of performance work in the field, which processes and tools work, and what I think can still be improved.
-First, we'll talk about anti-methods for performance investigations and the USE checklist for finding the performance bottleneck, applied specifically to Windows and .NET applications.
-Then, we'll talk about ideal performance investigation tools and which tools can satisfy these needs today, and review the power of Event Tracing for Windows for extracting hard-to-find information out of the system.
-Finally, we'll talk about dashboards and visualizations, and where the gaps are between figuring out an issue on one system and monitoring thousands of servers.
-Along the way, I'll take you on a tour of a couple of my most challenging performance investigations.
+In this talk, you’ll see what I learned from years of performance work in the field, which processes and tools work, and what I think can still be improved.
+First, we’ll talk about anti-methods for performance investigations and the USE checklist for finding the performance bottleneck, applied specifically to Windows and .NET applications.
+Then, we’ll talk about ideal performance investigation tools and which tools can satisfy these needs today, and review the power of Event Tracing for Windows for extracting hard-to-find information out of the system.
+I will also announce a couple of my own tools that I haven’t talked about before, and that are now open source on GitHub.
+Finally, we’ll talk about dashboards and visualizations, and some non-obvious mistakes you can make when working with statistics and reports.
+Along the way, I’ll take you on a tour of a couple of my most challenging performance investigations.

 Sasha Goldshtein is the CTO of Sela Group, a Microsoft C# MVP and Azure MRS, a Pluralsight author, and an international consultant and trainer.
 Sasha is the author of "Introducing Windows 7 for Developers" (Microsoft Press, 2009) and "Pro .NET Performance" (Apress, 2012), a prolific blogger and open source contributor, and the author of numerous training courses including .NET Debugging, .NET Performance, Android Application Development, and Modern C++.
 His consulting work revolves mainly around distributed architecture, production debugging and performance diagnostics, and mobile application development.